fluid-project/infusion-docs/src/documents/RemoteModelAPI.md

 Executing the `write` invoker adds a write request and returns a promise for the result.
 Only one request can be in flight (processing) at a time.
 If a fetch or write request is in flight, the write will be queued.
 If a write request is already in queue, the result of that request will be passed along to the current write request.
 When a write request is in flight, it will trigger the `writeImpl` invoker to perform the actual request.

-Two synthetic events, `onWrite` and `afterWrite`, are fired during the processing of a write. `onWrite` can be used to perform any necessary actions before running `writeImpl` (e.g. performing a fetch). `afterWrite` can be used to perform any necessary actions after running `writeImpl` (e.g. unblocking the queue, performing a fetch).
+Two synthetic events, `onWrite` and `afterWrite`, are fired during the processing of a write. `onWrite` can be used to perform any necessary actions before running `writeImpl` (e.g. performing a fetch). `afterWrite` can be used to perform any necessary actions after running `writeImpl` (e.g. updating the remote model, unblocking the queue, performing a fetch).
 If promises returned from `onWrite`, `afterWrite`, or `writeImpl` are rejected, the `onWriteError` event will be fired.

+By default, upon a successful write, the `afterWrite` event will trigger the `remote` model path to be updated with the values from the `local` model path.
+Because of this, the `writeImpl` must resolve/reject its promise after the write implementation has been handled by the remote end point, not simply after the request has been made.

 ![A flow diagram depicting the Write workflow](images/remoteModel_write_diagram.svg)